 As a member of FCS you agree to :

-- Support the FCS mission (see below)
+- Support the FCS mission (see section 4 below).

-- Display the FCS symbol as appropriate (and to remove it if the company ceases to be a member)
+- Display the FCS symbol as appropriate (and to remove it if the company ceases to be a member).

 - Permit the use of the nominated representative contact name, position and company address for the purposes notified to the Data Protection Commissioner (unless the box on page 1 has been ticked).

-- Access to and use of radio spectrum
+- Access to and use of radio spectrum.

-- Regulation aimed at securing a fair competitive trading environment
+- Regulation aimed at securing a fair competitive trading environment.

-- Environmental and corporate social responsibility
+- Environmental and corporate social responsibility.

-- Consumer needs and industry self regulation
+- Consumer needs and industry self regulation.

 - Technical matters affecting the industry.